NASA X-57 Maxwell: LEAPTech project

 The Leading Edge Asynchronous Propeller Technology (LEAPTech) project is a NASA project developing an experimental electric aircraft technology involving many small electric motors driving individual small propellers distributed along the edge of each aircraft wing.
 To optimize performance, each motor can be operated independently at different speeds, decreasing reliance on fossil fuels, improving aircraft performance and ride quality, and reducing aircraft noise.

 The LEAPTech project began in 2014 when researchers from NASA Langley Research Center and NASA Armstrong Flight Research Center partnered with two California companies, Empirical Systems Aerospace (ESAero) in Pismo Beach and Joby Aviation in Santa Cruz, California.
 ESAero is the prime contractor responsible for system integration and instrumentation, while Joby is responsible for design and manufacture of the electric motors, propellers, and carbon fiber wing section.

 In 2015, NASA researchers were ground testing a 31 foot span, carbon composite wing section with 18 electric motors powered by lithium iron phosphate batteries.

 Preliminary testing up to 40 mph took place in January at Oceano County Airport on California's Central Coast.

 Mounted on a specially modified truck, it was tested at up to 70 mph across a dry lakebed at Edwards Air Force Base later in 2015.

-The experiment precedes the X-57 Maxwell X-plane demonstrator proposed under NASA's Transformative Aeronautics Concepts program.
-A piloted X-plane should fly within a couple of years, after replacing a Tecnam P2006T wings and engines with an improved version of the LEAPTech wing and motors.
-Using an existing airframe will allow engineers to easily compare the performance of the X-plane with the original P2006T.
+The experiment preceded the X-57 Maxwell X-plane demonstrator that was proposed under NASA's Transformative Aeronautics Concepts program.
+A piloted X-plane was slated to fly within a couple of years, after replacing a Tecnam P2006T wings and engines with an improved version of the LEAPTech wing and motors.
+Using an existing airframe would have allowed engineers to easily compare the performance of the X-plane with the original P2006T.